UFResearchComputing/GCP_Python_2019/Lesson_2_Chimp/Readme.md

 ### `import module`

-For example with `import os`, all of the functions of the "os" module are available, and are accessed using os.*function()*, for example: `os.path.join(os.pardir, "assets")`.
+By writing `import os`, all of the functions of the "os" module are available, and are accessed using os.*function()*, for example: `os.path.join(os.pardir, "assets")`.
 That tells Python to look in the `os` module for the `path` function and within that, `join`.

 ### `import module as md`

-For os, things are easy, but some modules have longer names, so we us the `import as` syntax, where we can rename the module with a shorter name.
-For example many tutorials will use `import pygame as pg` since it is easier to type "`pg.display.flip()`" than "`pygame.display.flip()`"--coders are lazy! :stuck_out_tongue:
+For os, things are easy, but some modules have longer names, so we use the `import as` syntax, where we can rename the module with a shorter name.
+For example, many tutorials will use `import pygame as pg` since it is easier to type "`pg.display.flip()`" than "`pygame.display.flip()`"--coders are lazy! :stuck_out_tongue:

 ### `from module import function`